Joao-Peterson/super-figure/README.md

 * Hability to paste and drop files directly into vscode and generate the snippets accordingly, similar to the extension [Paste Image](https://github.com/mushanshitiancai/vscode-paste-image.git).

 # Release Notes

+## 1.0.2

+Bug fixes and a rename feature

 ## 1.0.1